CodesDoWork/monorepo/libs/nx-plugins/nx-containers/README.md

 nx @codesdowork/nx-containers:build <appName>
 ```

-The executor automatically detects if the app has a service inside the `docker-compose.yml` file and
+The executor automatically detects if the app has a service inside the `composeFile` you chose and
 uses that service with `docker compose build`.

+> If you specified a `registry` inside the app or workspace `container.config.json` file, the image
+> will be tagged using that registry and is also immediately pushed after build finished.

 ## Future